[Letting go and allowing God: beauty for ashes]

 It was an ongoing theme in television and movies (maybe it still is.
 I don’t know), to burn something as a ritualistic symbol of letting go and moving on.
 Fire is destructive, so it makes for a great visual and metaphorical expression of release.

 When people burn old letters or photographs they are performing the very same act.
-(I’ve never burnt letters or pictures myself, but I have torn them and thrown them into the trash.
-It’s the same thing.)
-Sometimes we need that physical act to move on.
-When people burn things, they are essentially allowing themselves to let go of the pain of the past so that they can move forward without anything to hinder them.
+(I’ve never burnt letters or pictures myself, but I have torn them to pieces and thrown them into the trash.
+It’s the very same thing.)
+We need that physical act to move on.
+When people physically discard things, they are essentially allowing themselves to let go of the pain of the past, so that they can move forward without anything left to hinder them.

 “Do not gloat over me, my enemies!
 For though I fall, I will rise again.
 Though I sit in darkness, the LORD will be my light.” –Micah 7:8

 Because water symbolizes being cleansed by God, through baptism we declare that it’s only God Himself who can cleanse us from all impurity, and that we are sinners saved only by His grace.
 Because God is our all consuming fire, He can destroy and remove anything that has a hold over us, and restore us to Him– IF we give Him that go ahead to do so.

 Much like my little brother had help letting go of what he held so tightly to, we too have that help in Jesus Christ Who took our sin upon Himself.
 It’s through Him alone that we receive Salvation and the gift of the Holy Spirit.
 We just have to throw it all into the fire.
 Thankfully, God is also the One who can douse the flames and exchange our ashes for a crown of beauty.

 “To all who mourn in Israel, He will give a crown of beauty for ashes, a joyous blessing instead of mourning, festive praise instead of despair.
 In their righteousness, they will be like great oaks that the LORD has planted for His own glory.” –Isaiah 61:3